ineersa/gliner-rs-php/README.md

 $results = $gliner->predictBatch($texts, $labels);
 ```

+## Models (required)

+You must provide a GLiNER tokenizer and ONNX model file (`tokenizer.json` and `model.onnx`) on disk.
+The extension does not download models for you.

+For example you can use the following models:

+- Converted ONNX model (large): https://huggingface.co/ineersa/gliner-PII-onnx (converted from https://huggingface.co/nvidia/gliner-PII).
+- Smaller and edge-friendly alternatives: https://huggingface.co/collections/knowledgator/gliner-pii

 ## IDE stubs

 The file `gliner_stubs.php` provides IDE-friendly stubs for `GlinerWrapper`.
 Add it to your PHP project or configure it as an include path in your IDE (e.g. PhpStorm: `Settings | PHP | Include Paths`).
 The stubs are for autocomplete only and should not be loaded in production at runtime.